 Get those ingredients because we're about to fly through all this prep work!

-You'll want to start with the cucumber.
-Grate it on the largest holed side of a cheese grater.
+Step 1: Grate the cucumber on the largest holed side of a cheese grater.
 You can either leave the peel on or peel it off first.

 I prefer to use european cucumbers or cello cukes (the name varies) because the seeds are smaller.